-Avoiding workplace burnout and increasing employee wellbeing are shaping up to be major focus areas for HR leaders in 2019.
+Avoiding workplace burnout and increasing employee wellbeing are shaping up to be major focus areas for HR leaders.
 A critical component in achieving both of these goals is employee morale – a concept that’s proven to have a powerful impact on various aspects of the employee experience, including retention, engagement, and productivity.

 What is employee morale?